brycewray/eleventy_solo/src/posts/2019/02/old-dog-old-trick.md

 A few days ago, I felt like that guy: enlightened and glad for it, but chastened for my failure to "try to keep up," as the impatient are wont to say.
 Yes, it's okay for an old dog to learn a new trick, but when an old dog missed the trick a long time ago---and he was getting paid dog biscuits to *know* that trick---hoo, boy.

-## Fooling the king of Web futz
+## Fooling the king of web futz

-If there's anything an old Web guy likes, it's another way to schnooker Internet Explorer.
+If there's anything an old web guy likes, it's another way to schnooker Internet Explorer.

 Oh, pardon the technospeak; let's say, "to fool" Internet Explorer (which is akin to fooling an addled fly).
 Said schnookery is to avoid having to kowtow to [IE's ancient, hoary behavior](https://crossbrowsertesting.com/blog/browsers/why-is-internet-explorer-so-bad/) in ways that cause problems for more standards-compliant browsers.
 As a matter of fact, I learned of one this week---and it works like a charm.